Why Earn a DrPH?

-As an experienced public health professional, you understand how access
+As an experienced public health professional, you understand how factors such as access

-to health

-care, healthy food and education can impact vulnerable communities.
-This terminal
+to health care, healthy food and education can impact the health of communities.
+The

 Like our MPH program, Downstate's Doctor of Public Health program focuses on "Building the Bridge to Health Equity" in urban and immigrant communities.
-As the only academic health center in Brooklyn,
+As the only Health Sciences University with

 What You Will Learn

-- The doctor of public health program builds off the skills you already have.
-In-depth
+- The DrPH program builds from the skills you already have.
+In-depth applied experiences

-- You'll take four core classes, in quantitative research methods; study design; public
+- You will take four foundation courses, in quantitative research methods; study design;

 - Another four classes will focus on one of three concentrations—epidemiology, community